RRSP Home Buyers' Plan

 Borrow your down payment – from yourself.

 This is a temporary "loan" from your RRSP.
 You need to pay it back within 15 years or it will be added to your taxable income.
 You can make withdrawals from more than one RRSP as long as you are the plan owner.
-Canada Revenue Agency provides a very comprehensive document on the Home Buyers' Plan.
-You can download it now from their site.
+Canada Revenue Agency provides very comprehensive information on the Home Buyers' Plan.
+You can view their site now.

 How the Home Buyers' Plan works.